 After being a part of the European Union for 47 years, the UK left.
 What are the consequences of leaving the EU?
 What does that mean for the construction industry?

-On the 23rd of June 2016, after a referendum where 52% of the population voted to leave, the United Kingdom withdrew from the European Union.
-The leave was delayed by a deadlock in the UK Parliament but… it happened: the UK left the EU at 11 PM GMT on the 31st of January 2020, 47 years after it joined.
+On the 23rd of June 2016, after the referendum where 52% of the population voted to leave, the United Kingdom withdrew from the European Union.
+A deadlock delayed the leave in the UK Parliament, but… it happened: the UK left the EU at 11 PM GMT on the 31st of January 2020, 47 years after it joined.

 School Leavers Training Course - Illustrious Homes have teamed up with Camden Council to put together training courses aimed at School Leavers who are interested in a career within the construction industry.

 Women in Construction Trainings - real training opportunities (several per year) for the local residents, powered by Kunle Barker & Illustrious Homes

 National Apprenticeship Week - a joint project by Kunle Barker & Illustrious Homes, Building Lives, Lakehouse to renovate a local community centre in Camden using local Apprentices

 Due to the UK leaving the EU, not only the free movement of workers will be blocked but also the free movement of materials.
 It might become another challenge for construction companies.
 Department for Business, Innovation and Skills (current Department for Business, Energy & Industrial Strategy) declared that, in 2017, almost 60% of the building materials used in the British construction industry were imported from Europe!

 Even if the construction industry would focus on manufacturing British goods and replacing imports by using local products, this smells like trouble for many UK builders on the market!